vijaysridhara/ImageLibrarian/index.md

 The [Documentation](documentation.md) page for documentation, and finally the [Developer](developer.md) page for developer upates.

 ### _Mind you this is still a beta release_

+## 06 Aug 2022, Beta 0.1.1 released

+# Defects fixed
+1. Copy and then paste was not working
+2. Paste (after copy) is pulling old thumbnails if present in cache

+# Shortcuts enabled
+1. Ctrl + C = Copy
+2. Ctrl + V = Paste
+3. Ctrl + F5 = Refresh thumbnail
+4. Delete = Delete thumb
+5. Ctrl + Delete =Delete file on disk
+6. Ctrl + A = Select all
+7. Enter = Open file in simple view

 ## Features in Beta 0.1
 1. Ability to do a nondestructive caching of images
 2. Ability to load quickly from cache